docwire/docwire/README.md

 }
 ```

-Make a text summary of voice recording (e.g. mp3 file with meeting recording) in two steps: convert voice to text and summarize text using OpenAI services:
+Make a text summary of voice recording (e.g. mp3 file with meeting recording) in two steps: convert voice to text and summarize text using OpenAI services (with non-default model selected):

 ```cpp
 #include "docwire.h"